wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

     ![](../../assets/img/tutorials/119132155/119132163.png)

-    We hae three different hospital endpoints, which corresponds to three switch cases.
+    We have three different hospital endpoints, which corresponds to three switch cases.
 Enter 3 for **Number of branches** and click **OK**.

     ![](../../assets/img/tutorials/119132155/switch-cases-dialog.png)